Matrix Decomposition and Applications: Singular Value Decomposition (SVD)

 \section{Singular Value Decomposition (SVD)}

-In the eigenvalue decomposition, we factor the matrix into a diagonal matrix.
-However, this is not always true.
-If $\bA$ does not have linearly independent eigenvectors, such diagonalization does not exist.
-The singular value decomposition (SVD) fills this gap.
-The matrix is split into two orthogonal matrices via SVD rather than being factored into an eigenvector matrix.
-We provide the result of SVD in the following theorem and we will discuss the existence of SVD in the next sections.
+In eigenvalue decomposition, a matrix is typically factored into a diagonal matrix.
+However, this is not always possible.
+If the underlying matrix lacks linearly independent eigenvectors, diagonalization cannot be performed.
+The \textit{singular value decomposition (SVD)} overcomes this limitation.
+Instead of decomposing a matrix into an eigenvector matrix, SVD breaks it into two orthogonal matrices.
+We present the result of the SVD in the following theorem and will discuss its existence in later sections. \begin{theoremHigh}[Reduced SVD for rectangular matrices] Given any real $m\times n$ matrix $\bA$ of rank $r$, the matrix $\bA$ can be decomposed as